The Pay Equity Amendment Act

 Steps to pay equity

-What does the pay equity process look like for our employers?
+What does the pay equity process look like for ECE employers?

 Employers will receive a Pay equity claim from NZEI Te Riu Roa for members employed or doing the same or similar work.